kstenschke/tictac-track/README.md

 `t 123`                 - Set the task number of the latest entry to 123

+`t 123 foo`             - Set the task number of the latest entry to 123 and append "foo" to its comment

 `t i=3`                 - Unset the task number of the entry with ID 3

 `t i=3 123`             - Set the task number of the entry with ID 3 to 123